FloSewn/tmesh/README.md

 * [Jonathan R. Shewchuk's free course material on Mesh Generation and Geometry Processing in Graphics, Engineering, and Modeling ](https://people.eecs.berkeley.edu/~jrs/mesh/)
 * Lo, Daniel SH.
 Finite element mesh generation.
 CRC Press, 2014
 * Blazek, Jiri.
 Computational fluid dynamics: principles and applications.
 Butterworth-Heinemann, 2015
-* Zed A. Shaw, Learn C the Hard Way (this is where liblcthw.a comes from)
+* Zed A. Shaw, Learn C the Hard Way (this is where the testing structure and the list functions are coming from)